JudyXiaodanZhu/TutorWeb/README.md

 4. Open another terminal and run `./start_server.sh`

 <br><br>
-Note: If you want to completely clean the database, run ....
+If you want to restore the database, run `./start_db.sh`.